 Moreover, look at what a pretty tool it is.

 Continue reading Tortilla Press

 Tortilleros tend to be stunning in their craftsmanship, design and color.
 They are usually handmade and can have from the most simple to the most intricate designs.
-Mexican cooks take great pride in arranging their table to make it colorful and beautiful, and the tortillero is no exception (continue for more information and photos).
+Mexican cooks take great pride in arranging their table to make it colorful and beautiful, and the tortillero is no exception.

 Continue reading Tortillero